 How Long Does It Take to See Results from Bone Broth?

 It takes a good month to really see and feel the results from drinking bone broth.
 When I first started drinking bone broth, I drank about 16 oz. each day.

 I recommend, writing in a journal about how you feel and look before you start drinking bone broth on a regular basis.
 Then after a month or so, you can go back and look at your notes.

 The changes can be subtle on a day to day basis.
 But after a month you should see some improvements and looking over your earlier notes will help you identify exactly where you are getting the benefits.

 When I first did my bone broth experiment, I discovered to my surprise that in my journal, I kept commenting on how calm I was feeling.
 I wouldn’t really have remembered that if I hadn’t been keeping a journal about my experience with bone broth.

 How Often Should You Drink Bone Broth?

 One or two servings a day is plenty to reap the benefits of bone broth.
 In the beginning, I drank it every day without fail.
 With time, I would take breaks and sometimes would just make one batch a month for maintenance.

-This summer, I travel for six weeks out of eight.
+This summer, I traveled for six weeks out of eight.
 I found myself with extra weight, a puffy face, and an anything but calm mood.

 I decided to go back to my bone broth roots and use it to detox from the travels, heal my gut, and get my face back!